petrix-h/esphome/solar/README.md

 1702 3.3v LDO regulator
 - using 2.2 uF tantalum caps instaead of 1uF, seems to work fine..
-- possibly needing a large cap (2200uF tested) on regulated side if/when ESP starts to have more sensors, otherwise occationally bootloops..
+- possibly needing a large cap (2200uF, 22uF and 100nF Electrolyics tested, all seem to fix it) on regulated side if/when ESP starts to have more sensors, otherwise occationally bootloops..
 Could also be the battery (not the best)

 ### Inspirations
 - https://www.youtube.com/channel/UC7QFnHZ-c0i2T5F4BJ8vwsA